molcikas/photon/README.md

 List<MyTable> myTables = transaction
     .query(MyTable.class)
-    // Only return aggregates with an id in the result set for this SELECT statement .fetchByIdsQuery("SELECT mytable.id FROM mytable JOIN myothertable ON myothertable.id = mytable.id WHERE myothervalue IN (:myOtherValues)")
+    // Only return aggregates with an id in the result set for this SELECT statement .whereIdIn("SELECT mytable.id FROM mytable JOIN myothertable ON myothertable.id = mytable.id WHERE myothervalue IN (:myOtherValues)")
     .addParameter("myOtherValues", Arrays.asList("my4otherdbvalue", "my5otherdbvalue"))
     .fetchList();
 ```